xopto/pyxopto/docs/source/mcml/examples/tracing.rst

 -----------------------------------

 Finally, we can run the simulator instance with a given number of photon packets :code:`nphotons`.
-The :py:meth:`~xopto.mcml.mc.MC.run` returns a :code:`list` of trace, fluence and detector objects.
+The :py:meth:`~xopto.mcml.mc.Mc.run` returns a :code:`list` of trace, fluence and detector objects.
 The traces are stored in the trace objects, thus the trace is stored as the second item :code:`trace_no_filter = output[0]`.
-As already decribed above, the simulation runs with filtered traces can result in a significantly reduced number of traces and the simulations have to be run multiple times to satisfy the desired number of the recorded traces :code:`recorded_traces`.
+As already described above, the simulation runs with filtered traces can result in a significantly reduced number of traces and the simulations have to be run multiple times to satisfy the desired number of the recorded traces :code:`recorded_traces`.
 This is done via a :code:`while` loop, where at each iteration the number of photon packet traces :code:`len(output[0])` is compared to the :code:`recorded_traces`.
 Note that the second axis :code:`output[0].data.shape[1]` corresponds to the :code:`number_of_events` set by :code:`maxlen`.
-Within the :code:`while` loop, we also utilize a collection option of the :py:meth:`~xopto.mcml.mc.MC.run` function, which accepts the returned list of trace, fluence and detector objects :code:`output` and subsequently appends the data to it from a new simulation run.
+Within the :code:`while` loop, we also utilize a collection option of the :py:meth:`~xopto.mcml.mc.Mc.run` function, which accepts the returned list of trace, fluence and detector objects :code:`output` and subsequently appends the data to it from a new simulation run.

 .. code-block:: python

     # without filter
-    output = mc_obj_no_filter.run(nphotons, verbose=True, wgsize=256)
+    output = mc_obj_no_filter.run(nphotons, verbose=True)
     trace_no_filter = output[0]

     # with filter
-    output = mc_obj_filter.run(nphotons, verbose=True, wgsize=256)
+    output = None
-    while output[0].data.shape[0] < recorded_traces:
+    while output is None or len(output[0]) < recorded_traces:
-        output = mc_obj_filter.run(nphotons, verbose=True, wgsize=256, out=output)
+        output = mc_obj_filter.run(nphotons, verbose=True, out=output)
-        print('Photon packet traces deteced:', output[0].data.shape[0])
+        print('Photon packet traces collected:', len(output[0]))
     trace_filter = output[0]

 Trace processing and visualization
 ----------------------------------

 The photon packet traces can easily be visualized using :py:mod:`matplotlib.pyplot` submodule.
 In this example, we plot the first number of traces according to :code:`recorded_traces`, which was set to 100.
 Each trace is plotted using the :code:`for` loop iterating through the first 100 traces.
-The traces are ploted in the X-Z plane.
+The traces are plotted in the X-Z plane.
 The :math:`x` positions of the events for a single photon packet trajectory can be accessed through a keyword, e.g. :code:`trace_no_filter.data['x']`.
 Likewise for :math:`z` positions or any other recorded properties (see :ref:`mcml-trace-label`).
 The first axis/index corresponds to photon packet traces, the second axis/index corresponds to the recorded events.
 It should be noted that each trace can have a different number of recorded events and the trace should be plotted only to the last recorded event before termination.
 This number is provided for each photon packet trace by the property :py:attr:`~xopto.mcbase.mctrace.Trace.n` of the object :py:class:`~xopto.mcbase.mctrace.Trace`.
 Note that the positions are originally in meters and are in this example converted to millimeters by multiplying with 1000.

 .. image:: ../../images/examples/mcml/tracing/trace_fig1.svg
    :height: 480 px